A collection of noteworthy sights and things I experienced in the westernmost region of France.

 Food market in Concarneau.

 French food culture is famous for good reasons!
-For me, it came to two aspects: First, there's an extraordinarily selection of good-quality, tasty products, and the things locals can make out of it are out of this world.
-I haven't had a single plate that I wouldn't like; whether it was one of the classics or a pure improvisation, all were excellent.
-And besides the taste, the dishes are also light – so even if one eats a ton, they end up feeling fantastic.
-It is no joke; you can look up the obesity rates of developed countries; France is nowhere near the top.
+For me, it came to two aspects: First, there's an extraordinary selection of good-quality, tasty products, and the things locals could make out of it were out of this world; I haven't had a single plate I wouldn't like.
 Brittany is popular for its seafood, but I was sold on its traditional crêpes and galettes.
-I thought that my ability to make crêpes was decent until I came here; now, I won't make them for a while!
+I thought my ability to make crêpes was decent until I came here; now, I won't make them for a while!
+Still, whether my meals were the classics or pure improvisations, all were excellent.
+Moreover, they were also light – even if I ate a ton, I felt fantastic.
+Seriously, you can look up the obesity rates of developed countries; France is nowhere near the top.

 Yet, I liked the second aspect even better: the food is a social event.
 It isn't just a necessity to stay alive; it brings people together.
 One starts dining with the objective of eating but ends up forming friendships, hearing exciting stories, solving problems, and, yes, eating something delicious.
 The closest thing I witnessed to this was in China, but I perceived a bigger difference between the social and the everyday meals there.
 In France, it felt like every meal counted.
 Sharing the work, sharing the dishes, sharing the love.